ohnooo/P5-1_Map-API/README.md

 # neighborhood

-### Neighborhood Map Project #5 For Udacity FEND
+### Neighborhood Map Project #5 For Udacity

-This is an interactive map of Coffee places in Newport, Oregon.
+This is an interactive map of Washionton Seattle.

 #### Installation